 Using a “one-fits-all” Résumé:

-Not using a customized résumé is to be listed as one of the top ways of ‘Not Looking’ for a job.
+Not using a customised résumé is to be listed as one of the top ways of ‘Not Looking’ for a job.
 Your résumé is the basis through which a company can judge your capabilities, knowledge, skills and abilities.
 When you are applying for the same post in different companies, you might print multiple copies of your résumé and cover letter.
 But one must be careful.
 Managers are really good at identifying cookie-cutter or generic résumés, which is an automatic turn off.
 The result is almost always the same -losing that opportunity.
 You don’t want that.
 Do you?
-So, your résumé must be customized.
-With a customized resume, one can easily identify skills, knowledge and abilities according to the post in the jobs.
+So, your résumé must be customised.
+With a customised resume, one can easily identify skills, knowledge and abilities according to the post in the jobs.

 Scared to Negotiate:

 Most fresh graduates fail to negotiate their salary requirement.
 This is the most common mistake that young job seekers commit in their career.
 They feel countering a salary offer automatically leads to losing the opportunity and are therefore pushed to accept a low salary.
 Here’s the surprising thing that happens when you counter a salary offer.
 It shows you know your worth and what you are bringing to the table Employers want that!